LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Clinical-Trial-Study-Notes.md

 **SCAN(string, count <, character-list <, modifier>>)**: Returns the nth word from a character string.
 (Remember the order of arguments.)

+## _20210727_

+**Procedures (PR)**: An interventions domain that contains interventional activity intended to have diagnostic, preventive, therapeutic, or palliative effects.

 # Reference